Here is my prediction: this Cottage Cheese Pancake will soon be one of the most popular breakfasts of humankind.

 Edit: Since we released this recipe, they have become my absolute, no doubt favourite breakfast of all time.
 I seriously love them – Howie was right all along.
 Dave.

-- Half a cup of rolled oats (no pre-cooking necessary)
+- 1/2 cup rolled oats (no pre-cooking necessary)

 - 3 eggs

-- Get a bowl or use the blender
+Get a bowl or, even better, use a blender

 - Throw in all the ingredients and whisk/mix until smooth

-- Fry in a pan with a little oil or butter on medium heat.
+Fry in a pan with a little oil or butter on low to medium heat.

 - Simple as!